 Tenant B called the landlord when Tenant A smashed his place and tried to break down the door to B’s flat.
 The door and lock were badly damaged that B cannot get out of his place.
-There hasn’t been an argument between the tenants, but it is suspected by the landlord and Tenant B that A might be going through a crisis.
+There hasn’t been an argument between the tenants, but it is suspected that A might be going through a crisis.
 It’s also good to note that A is alone in his flat

 The landlord called the police and advised B to do the same.
 The authorities arrived and found that A was nowhere to be seen.
 They also got a locksmith to get B’s door open so he can get out.
 This situation forced B to leave and stay with his family.
 The authorities then secured A’s flat and alerted Mental Health Services.

 Not only has A smashed up his place and B’s door, but he also smashed the main communal door.
 After a locksmith fitted a new lock, police advised the landlord to not let A back in via the communal door or give him a spare (B and the locksmith has keys to the communal door).
 When he does turn up, the police urged him to call them first.

 After a day, A hasn’t been sighted.
 The police updated other agencies and reminded the landlord to not let him into the building until the police arrive or he has seen a psychiatrist.

 The main question of the landlord is: can he deny A’s entry temporarily?
 He believes he can’t force him to see a mental health specialist and at the same time, he can’t deny him access.
 Does to contact the Council?
 What should he do?

 Lock Doc NI has security experts and emergency locksmiths in Belfast in charge of keeping locks strong and secure.
 These security experts and locksmiths also deal with this kind of problem for homeowners and landlords.
 Their main advice is to ensure that A’s communal door key and keys to his flat are handed to the police.
 Then notify A by either using text, email, notice on the communal door that he should collect them from the police.